PSriVarshan/TSA_EXP6/README.md

 5. You import the necessary 'statsmodels' libraries for time series analysis
 6. You decompose the time series data into its additive components and plot them:
 7. You calculate the root mean squared error (RMSE) to evaluate the model's performance
-8. You calculate the mean and standard deviation of the entire sales dataset, then fit a Holt-Winters model to the entire dataset and make future predictions
+8. You calculate the mean and standard deviation of the entire tank losses dataset, then fit a Holt-Winters model to the entire dataset and make future predictions
 9. You plot the original sales data and the predictions

 ### PROGRAM: